 COMPASS Tests are administered at no cost in the Student Service Building.
 A study guide with practice tests may be requested (see information on the RSC web site (www.rose.edu).

-Grade Requirements for all CLT Program courses, General Education and science prerequisite courses require minimum grade of C or better.
-Failure to attain the minimum grade in CLT Program courses will result in a stop-out and require readmission to the program.
+Grade Requirements for all MLT Program courses, General Education and science prerequisite courses require minimum grade of C or better.
+Failure to attain the minimum grade in MLT Program courses will result in a stop-out and require readmission to the program.
 Readmission will be based upon space availability.
 Students may be readmitted only one time.

 Clinical Affiliate Requirements